 Maintain a lower amount of leverage, keep cash reserves on-hand, focus on essential uses and the financial strength of the tenant(s), prioritize quality locations over maximum returns, maintain strong relationships with your team (lender(s), tenant(s), broker(s), etc.), and start looking for creative opportunities.

-At Capital Rivers, we love chatting about commercial real estate, especially when it comes to Sacramento.
+We love chatting about commercial real estate, especially when it comes to Sacramento.
 If you are interested in learning more, sign up for our email blast or contact us!